 The Musée d’Orsay has the single most important collection of Impressionist art in the world with works from Van Gogh & Gauguin to Cezanne, Monet & Renoir.
 Famously housed in a former railway station, the open space is complicated.
 Nothing a treasure hunt doesn’t solve!
 Often bonus questions meld the impressionists with the building, requiring silly photos (Why not take a souvenir home with your team posed as Degas dancers – that’s right, up on pointe! – in front of the museum’s train famous clocks?
-Meanwhile getting kids to remember his name).
+Meanwhile getting kids to remember Degas through light-hearted & sometimes embarrassing imitation).
 THATd’Or stands apart from our other hunts for two reasons, as the museum collection changes regularly most of the hunts are built on order (eliminating themes).
-Our Musée d’Orsay hunt also differs, insofar as treasure text often makes a connection between the museum’s collection and Paris itself, for the simple reason that a lot of the artists contributed to what you see on the streets today, such as Garnier’s Opéra.
+Our Musée d’Orsay hunt also differs, insofar as treasure text often makes a connection between the museum’s collection and Paris itself, for the simple reason that a lot of the artists contributed to what you see on the streets today, such as sculptures on Garnier’s Opéra.
 As with any of our hunts, we’ve also hosted large corporate and birthday THATd’Ors as well!

 CLASSIC HUNT: 35€/person